nabousaab/TMBD_Movie_dataset/README.md

 ## Project: TMBD Movie dataset
-This data is related to movie industry, and was one of nano-degree projects.
+This data is related to movie industry, and is one of nano-degree projects.
-The on objective was to analyze the data, clean it, and drive conclusions and attributes using the available information
+The objective is to analyze the data, clean it, and drive conclusions and attributes using the available information